prenderj/variant_tutorial/README.md

 ```

 ## 1. Preparing the reference genome for use with GATK
-Earlier we showed you how to map your reads against a reference genome using BWA.
+Earlier we showed you how to map your reads against a reference genome, and these bams were aligned with BWA.
 To run GATK it is first necessary to create partner files to the fasta format reference genome you used to do the alignment.
-We have provided the reference genome used to do these alignments (Bos_taurus.UMD3.1.dna.toplevel.fa).
-You need to generate two partner files from this; a fasta index file and a sequence dictionary file.
+A fasta index file (.fai) and a dictionary file (.dict).
+We have provided the reference genome used to align these data (Bos_taurus.UMD3.1.dna.toplevel.fa).
+The partner files can be generated from this.

 Use samtools to generate the fasta index file:
 ```
 samtools faidx Bos_taurus.UMD3.1.dna.toplevel.fa
 ```

 Use Picard to generate the sequence dictionary:
 ```
 picard CreateSequenceDictionary R=Bos_taurus.UMD3.1.dna.toplevel.fa \
  O=Bos_taurus.UMD3.1.dna.toplevel.dict
 ```
 ## 2. Sorting and indexing the bam file
-First sort and index your bam files using samtools.
+Next sort and index your bam files using Samtools.
 This allows downstream programs to access its contents more quickly.
 ```
 samtools sort cow1.bam > cow1_sorted.bam
 samtools index cow1_sorted.bam
 ```
 ## 3. Mark duplicates
-Use Picard to flag potential duplicate reads.
+As discussed PCR duplicates can cause problems when calling variants.
+Using Picard we can flag to GATK which reads are potential duplicates.
 ```
 picard MarkDuplicates I=cow1_sorted.bam O=cow1_dupMarked.bam \
  M=cow1_dup_metrics.txt